 Another cool productivity app recently released by the same company is called SleepTown.
 I just started using it and so far seems great, especially for someone who has trouble with insomnia.
 It works similar to the Forest app but builds small towns when you sleep and wake up on time.
 This app is mobile-only.

-There’s quite a few other paid apps out there that work to accomplish similar goals.
+There are quite a few other paid apps out there that work to accomplish similar goals.
 I highlighted these two because of their free and low costs compared to the others.
 They are simple and effective.
 Give one a try and let us know in the comments below what you think!